wendehals/arduino_sct_tools/plugins/org.yakindu.sct.arduino.help/md/ProjectSetup.md

 # Arduino SCT Project Setup

 To start programming your Arduino, you need to create a project.
-After closing the Welcome page open the context menu of the Project Explorer view in the upper left corner of the Eclipse Window.
-Select "New">"Project...".
+After closing the Welcome page open the context menu of the Project Explorer view in the upper left corner of the Eclipse Window and select "New">"Project...".

 ![New Project](screenshots/NewProjectContextMenu.png)